Hiring a Fundraising Consultant: 5+ Steps and Best Firms

 Services Offered:

-• Capital Campaign Counsel: The Donorly team is ready and available to coach you through your capital campaign from beginning to end — whether it’s your first or your fiftieth.
+• Campaign Kickstart: The Donorly team is ready to coach you through your capital campaign from start to finish, whether it’s your first or your fiftieth.
+We bring powerful prospect research tools and expert guidance to the table to help you succeed.

 Why This Fundraising Consulting Firm Made Our List: